storacha/w3filecoin-infra/README.md

 The root domain to deploy the deal tracker API to. e.g `tracker.web3.storage`.
 The value should match a hosted zone configured in route53 that your aws account has access to.

+#### `DEALER_API_HOSTED_ZONE`

+The root domain to deploy the dealer API to. e.g `dealer.web3.storage`.
+The value should match a hosted zone configured in route53 that your aws account has access to.

 #### `DID`

 [DID](https://www.w3.org/TR/did-core/) of the ucanto server running for the Aggregator service. e.g. `did:key:abc..`.
 Optional: if omitted, a `did:key` will be derrived from `PRIVATE_KEY`